Anatomy and Physiology of the Ear

-Tympanic membrane (also called the eardrum).
+Tympanic membrane (eardrum).
 The tympanic membrane divides the external ear from the middle ear.

 Ossicles.
-Three small bones that are connected and transmit the sound waves to the inner ear.
+Three small bones that are connected and send the sound waves to the inner ear.
+The

 Eustachian tube.
 A canal that links the middle ear with the back of the nose.
 The eustachian tube